Lab 5: Keyboard Surfin'

 PS/2 6-pin mini-din pinout

-Plug your keyboard into the plug board, being sure to rotate the plug to the correct position to align the plastic tab.
+Plug the male PS/2 end of your keyboard cable into the female socket on the plug board, being sure to rotate to correct position to align the plastic tab.
 If you try to force a misaligned plug, you can bend the pins or break off the tab.
 Please do not do this!

-Power on your Pi and the keyboard should flash the small green LEDs in the upper corner when it powers up.
+Power on your Pi and the keyboard should flash the three LEDs in the upper corner when it powers on.
 These LEDs are not very bright and the flash is brief.
 You may get a better view if you use your hand to block the ambient light.

 If your keyboard does not power on, grab a staff member to help diagnose.